cyrilletuzi/eslint-plugin-angular-modern/README.md

 - [no-reactive-forms](./docs/signals/NO_REACTIVE_FORMS.md)
 - [no-detectchanges-testing](./docs/signals/NO_DETECTCHANGES_TESTING.md)
 - [no-changedetectorref](./docs/signals/NO_CHANGEDETECTORREF.md)

-A [blog post](https://dev.to/cyrilletuzi/angular-zoneless-lint-rules-enforce-signals-patterns-4fc) explains the context and the purpose of these rules in more details.

 > [!TIP]
 > This preset should only be enabled after a project has fully migrated to signals.
 Otherwise, individual rules should be enabled gradually.